abgabbard/nodeCLI/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)
 # Installation
-The following dependencies must be installed to run the application.
+The following dependencies must be installed to run the application: inquirer, jest
 # Usage
-In order to use this app, When the user runs node app in the terminal - in the same directory - they will be asked if they would like to add a manager, engineer, or intern to the team.
-Once the user decides which role they would like to add; a list of questions will follow depending on which option the user picks.
-For example, if you pick Engineer; the program will ask for the github username; whereas the intern question is what school is the intern attending.
-Once the user finishes adding users to their team, the program will automatically generate new team information in the team.html file under the output folder.
-Open this in a browser to see the information for the team!
+Once the application is installed the user must open the directory with the index.js file in the terminal and run the following command `node app` to begin the prompts.
+After this the user must follow the prompts and answer each question accordingly.
+There are both multiple choice and long form answers.
 # License
-This project is licensed under Apache 2.0 license.
+This project is licensed under IBM license.
+A license with no conditions whatsoever which dedicates works to the public domain.
+Unlicensed works, modifications, and larger works may be distributed under different terms and without source code.
 # Contributors
-Contributors: The University of Arizona - providing a solid foundation of starter files for the project.
+Contributors: University of Arizona starter code!
 # Tests
-The following is needed to run the test: Run tests using jest (npm test).
+The following is needed to run the test: To test this app run node test.
+All the tests in the test files should pass.
 # Description of app
-A permissive license whose main conditions require preservation of copyright and license notices.
-Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+This app requests user input via inquirer in order to gen erate an HTML file with the engineering team members.
+The user can enter information for Manager, Enginee r, or Intern.
+Once the user enters the information and does not want to add any more members, the app will generate a team.html file in the output folder.
+Once opened in a browswer, this file will display infor mation about each team member; as well as provide links to the users additional information (i.e.: email or github username)
 # Questions
 If you have any questions about the repo, open an issue or contact abgabbard